mlcommons/dynabench/docs/start.md

 2. Run `npm i` (you may need to run it with the `--legacy-peer-deps` flag).
 3. Run `npm run start`.

-Remember to configure the environment variables.
+**Note:** Remember to configure the environment variables, there is a an example of this file is called .env.example inside the `frontends/web` folder.

 ## DB